NYU-CDS-NLP-Final-Project/news-headline-correction/README_BERT.md

 source /ext3/env.sh

+4. Make sure the requirements are installed and also do: pip install accelerate -U

+5. On terminal also do:

 huggingface-cli login

-4. Insert your token here when it asks
+6. Insert your token here when it asks

-5. Make sure the requirements are installed and also do: pip install accelerate -U

-6. Exit
+7. Exit

-7. Make sure to change the hard encoded file paths in the .py file and the .SBATCH file such as the model name, data, output names and the huggingface username
+8. Make sure to change the hard encoded file paths in the .py file and the .SBATCH file such as the model name, data, output names and the huggingface username